apache/jackrabbit-site/src/site/markdown/creating-releases.md

 to cut a release by sending a "Apache Jackrabbit x.y.z release plan" message to the dev@ list.
 The plan should refer to Jira for the list of fixes to be included in the release and give a rough estimate of the release schedule.
 It's OK to revise the plan if needed.
+Optimally, link to the candidate release notes.

 If you're not a committer, you can send a message to the mailing list asking for a new release to be made.
 Including the list of specific fixes